duke-office-research-informatics/dracs/README.md

 * Contributions are encouraged.
 Any contribution must be approved via PR and must include the new/update component/feature, and the corresponding documentation and testing.

-* I am currently implementing a test framework for existing dracs components.
-Once all existing components have been tested, I will write documentation on how to a) document and b) test a DRACS component to further encourage outside contribution.
+* We are currently implementing a test framework for existing dracs components.
+Once all existing components have been tested, we will add documentation on how to a) document and b) test a DRACS component to further encourage outside contribution.

 ### Who do I talk to? ###